 The Personal Alarm provides 24-hour support with very little intrusion.
 You’ll receive a base unit box and a little pendant which is worn around the wrist or neck.
 Each alarm user is monitored by a TSA Accredited Response Team, who work 365 days a year and will arrange help instantly.

 - If you feel unwell at home or suffer from a fall, simply press the red button on your pendant or alarm base unit.

-> - The Care Team will respond and speak with you over the base unit loudspeaker, assessing the situation and reassuring you before taking appropriate action.
+- The Response Team will respond and speak with you over the base unit loudspeaker, assessing the situation and reassuring you before taking appropriate action.

-> - They will call for your emergency contacts (family, friends and neighbours), asking for them to visit you urgently.
+- They will call for your emergency contacts (family, friends and neighbours), asking for them to visit you urgently.
 If you require medical attention, the emergency services will also be contacted.